-Other related degree courses in areas including fire engineering, fire safety and risk management or fire and explosion are also available, see materials science courses for more options.
+Other related degree courses in areas including fire engineering, fire safety and risk management or fire and explosion are also available.
+Search for postgraduate courses in fire safety engineering for more options.

-Applicants for the position of firefighter need to be aged 18 or over.
-After successful completion of an application form, you'll go through the standard national selection process called the NFS (National Firefighter Selection), as well as a Personal Qualities and Attributes (PQA) test to ensure you're suitable for the role.
+You need to be aged 18 or over to become a firefighter.
+After successful completion of an application form, you'll go through the standard national selection process called the National Firefighter Selection (NFS), as well as a Personal Qualities and Attributes (PQA) test to ensure you're suitable for the role.